-Since the Care Act 2014 the Local Authority has the statutory responsibility to make Safeguarding Enquiries or cause others to do so, if it believes an adult is experiencing, or is at risk of, abuse or neglect.
+Since the Care Act 2014 the Local Authority has the statutory responsibility to make Safeguarding Enquiries or cause others to do so, if it believes an adult is experiencing, or is at risk of, abuse or neglect and is unable to protect themselves from harm.
 An enquiry should establish whether any action needs to be taken to prevent or stop abuse or neglect, and if so, by whom.
-(Bournemouth, Dorset and Poole Multi-Agency Safeguarding Adults Policy 2015)